stanford-dancebreak/stanford-dancebreak.github.io/content/_index.md

 change---the best way to keep up is through [our mailing list][mail].
 Join us for social dancing, classes, snacks, and community!

-{{< callout emoji="🌐" >}}
+{{< callout emoji="📍" >}}
 Dancebreak will be in Koret Pavilion over the summer!
-Workshops will be 7-8, with social dancing 8-11.
+Workshops will be 7:00-8:00, with social dancing 8:00-10:00.
 {{< /callout >}}

 If you don't know how to dance, we teach lessons every week!
 See the [list of